 Our meetings are fun!
 Some of our past meeting topics include:

-- With the addition of another new committee, Community Classroom, the Colorado Chapter NSDAR adopted the third grade classrooms at Bradley International Elementary, purchasing supplies for their STEM Programs.
+- With the addition of the new committee, Community Classroom, the Colorado Chapter NSDAR continues to support literacy and community classrooms at several schools

 - Chapter volunteers attend the monthly naturalization ceremony where they welcome new citizens.